-Centennial Parklands and Birding NSW have worked in partnership since 2009, with in excess of 800 entries have been made on the database which is recognised in the National Bird Register.
+Centennial Parklands and Birding NSW have worked in partnership since 2009, making more than 800 entries on the database which is recognised in the National Bird Register.

-Data collected will provide the Trust with valuable information on CP birds and their numbers.
-Over time this information will assist in managing issues involving the Parklands’ many bird species.
+Data collected provides the Trust with valuable information about the Parklands' birds and their numbers.
+Over time this information will assist in managing issues related to the Parklands’ bird species.

-In combination with the opening of the Eastern Suburbs Banksia Scrub sites for monthly Bush Regeneration, Graeme Robinson, Allan Richards and Barry Ayres from the Birding NSW Amateur Ornithologists Club conduct Tours/Surveys in these restricted areas.
+In combination with the opening of the Eastern Suburbs Banksia Scrub sites for monthly Bush Regeneration, Graeme Robinson, Allan Richards and Barry Ayres from the Birding NSW Amateur Ornithologists Club conduct tours and surveys in these restricted areas.

 These surveys take place on three consecutive Thursday mornings once a season in January, April, July and October.

 Vacancies are currently available for this program so if you are keen on helping out please register here, or please email us with any enquiries.